casualcore/casual-java-statistics/README.md

 * maxTime - the maximum time, in seconds
 * numberOfPending - number of pending calls
 * pendingAverageTime - the average pending time, in seconds
-* lastCall - when the last call was called as LocalDateTime using system default ZoneId
+* lastCall - when the last call was called as using system default zone id in utc offset format

 # Quarkus information ( Developer information - if you are not a dev you can stop reading here)